roll/run-py/README.rst

 ..
 Block: caution

 ..
-TO MAKE CHANGES USE "meta" DIRECTORY (see packgram docs).
+TO MAKE CHANGES USE [meta] DIRECTORY.

 ..
 Block: description